 2. Development status of ultrasonic machining technology

+Ultrasonic machining technology has gone through a budding stage from its inception to about 2000 and then a rapid development stage for more than 20 years.
 In the past five years, the rapid and large-scale application of difficult-to-process materials has accelerated the commercial development of ultrasonic machining technology.

 3. Basic principle of ultrasonic machining technology